-If you are currently dealing with a high disk usage, you may need to check for incompatible programs running on your system.
-One of such programs to be on the lookout for are anti-virus programs which may be at variance with some other programs in your Windows.
+If you are currently dealing with high disk usage, you may need to check for incompatible programs running on your system.
+One such program to be on the lookout for are anti-virus programs which may be at variance with some other programs in your Windows.
 Pay attention to see which program is causing your CPU to take in so much data or causing your system to malfunction in general.
-If you are able to identify the program, do not hesitate to uninstall it.
+If you can identify the program, do not hesitate to uninstall it.
 If the program is important to you, you can reinstall it again.

 You can run a command on your Windows device by following the election quick steps

 Tap your Windows key and type the words "cmd".
 After right-clicking Command prompt, click on Run as administrator.

 Type this code "Dism/online/Cleanup-image/RestoreHealth then tap Enter.
 This process takes a few minutes.